tejuscs/ADBD-Labs/adb-mvtoadb/mvtoadb.md

     ![This image shows the result of performing the above step.](./images/img11.jpg " ")

-Migration of schema from source machine to Autonomous Database is complete.
+Migration of schema from source machine to Autonomous AI Database is complete.

 ## Task 7: Validate the Data Migration